-Officine del Volo is based in the historical building which once hosted former Caproni aircraft factory in Milan, Italy during World Wars; a real witness of cultural, social and economic innovations in the early 20th century.
+Officine del Volo is based in the historical building which once hosted former Caproni aircraft factory in Milan, Italy during World Wars; a real witness of cultural, social and economic innovations of the early 20th century.
 The history of this location is deeply connected to engineer Gianni Caproni, who designed his first aircraft on the 27th May 1910.
-He established his activity in Vizzola Ticino in 1913, then moved it to the area around the Taliedo district, close to Via Mecenate, where he decided to give life to his company.
+He established his activity in Vizzola Ticino in 1913, then moved it two years later to the area around the Taliedo district, close to Via Mecenate, where he decided to give life to his factory.

-He precisely chose this area due to its proximity to the aerodrome of Milan during that time, which hosted speed races already in 1910.
+He precisely chose this area due to its proximity to the aerodrome of Milan of that time, which hosted speed races in 1910 already.
 Furthermore, the ability to easily find labour – thanks to the strategic position of the complex really close the city - and the presence of a tramway network, were the key points for the establishment of Caproni's company.

-Officine Aeronautiche Caproni soon became one of the leading aviation companies of the whole world.
+Officine Aeronautiche Caproni soon became one of the leading aviation companies of the world.

 In this area Caproni created an industrial village with the purpose of offering his employees wellness and professional training.
-The structure included also a nursery school for the employees’ children as well as kitchens, service buildings and the so called "OND - National Recreational Club", a leisure centre intended only for the employees of Caproni.
-An amateur newspaper was started by workers and named "Senza Cozzar di Rocco" by famous poet and writer Gabriele D'Annunzio.
+The structure included also a nursery school for employees’ children as well as dedicated kitchens, service buildings and the so called "OND - National Recreational Club", a leisure centre intended only for the employees of Caproni.
+An amateur newspaper was started by workers and named "Senza Cozzar di Rocco" by famous legendary poet, writer and intellectual Gabriele D'Annunzio.
 The company especially grew during the First and Second World Wars thanks to the manufacture of war aircrafts.
 After the First World War, the demand really dropped, therefore Caproni started the production of civil aircrafts, establishing the first passenger flights along Milan - Rome - Naples routes at the Taliedo Airport between 1919 and 1922.

-Officine del Volo were established in 2003 thanks to a restoration and reconversion projects as well as the introduction of new functionalities features which lasted two years and was started by architect Nicola Gisonda, who opted for the renewal of buildings instead for their destruction and reconstruction".
+Officine del Volo were established in 2003 thanks to a restoration and reconversion project lasted two years and started by architect Nicola Gisonda, who opted for the renewal of buildings instead for their destruction and reconstruction.

 The philological restoration revolved around the following issues: